yoanad/cheatsheets/React.md

 ### `useCallback`
-* the hook returns the same function instance between renderings
+* giving the same dependency values deps, the hook returns the same function instance between renderings:
 ```js
 function MyComponent() {
   // handleClick is the same function object